 What Is Information Literacy?

-Find more Course Guides created for specific classes.
+Find more Course Guides created for individual courses.

-The research process typically includes five broad steps.
+The research process is a series of steps.
 Most often you complete one step before moving onto the next.
 However, there may be times when you will need to return to a previous step or complete multiple steps simultaneously.

 Step 1.
-Develop Your Topic Developing a good research question can sometimes be the most difficult part of the research process
+Develop Your Topic Developing a good research question can sometimes be the most difficult part of the research process.
+Watch Developing a Topic and take Quiz 1

-Step 3.
-Find Credible and Relevant Sources Learn the difference between Popular and Scholarly Sources
+Step 4.
+Popular and Scholarly Sources Learn the difference between Popular and Scholarly Articles.
+Watch Popular and Scholarly Sources and take Quiz 4.